kleinerman/dobie/docs/front_end_specs.rst

 .. image:: images_front_end_specs/events_searcher.png

-If an organization is selected, the person section should show all the persons of this organization and one of them should be picked up by the user.
+If an organization is selected, the person combobox should show all the persons of this organization and one of them should be selected by the user.
 To get from server the current list of persons of an organization, see `Get Persons`_ section.

 The following REST method should be sent to the server.